 Applicants should have an undergraduate or master's degree in computer science, linguistics, cognitive science, AI, or a related discipline.
-We particularly encourage applications from women, minorities, and members of other groups that are underrepresented in technology.
+We particularly encourage applications from women and members of minority groups that are underrepresented in technology.

 Frequently asked questions

 - When is the deadline?

-- The application deadline for 2019 entry has now passed, and we are unlikely to consider further applications for this year.
-The deadline for September 2020 entry will be in early December 2019.
+- The deadline for September 2020 entry will be in early December 2019.
+Applications will open in October 2019.

 - Can I email my application materials to you?